openvinotoolkit/model_server/src/example/SampleCpuExtension/README.md

 Compile the library by running `make cpu_extension BASE_OS=ubuntu` in root directory of this repository.

-Shared library will be generated for targeted  in the `lib` folder.
+Shared library will be generated in the `lib` folder.
 Such library can be used to run Model Server, using `--cpu_extension` argument:

 ```bash
 $ docker run -it --rm -p 9000:9000 -v <your_lib_dir>:/extension:ro openvino/model_server \